TormentedGothicPrincess/DungeonExplorer/README.md

 > ⚠️ **Limitations:**
 > 1. Patching Not Supported ( you will still need the Native DDO Launcher for this ).
 It is planned and in backlog.
+> 2. Installation of game ( you will still need the Native DDO Launcher for this ).
+It is planned and in blacklog.
-> 2. Character Transfers ( this might not be something I support ).
+> 3. Character Transfers ( this might not be something I support, unless adoption/community feedback is positive ).

 ---